RichGibson/ww/README.md

 Tasks:

+unicode sort of works now. total hack
     -lives of others.srt appears to be latin-1, others are utf-8 fuck.
--unicode issues with import/insert into db-sort of works, -need word view
+    -unicode issues with import/insert into db-sort of works,

+have now-need word view
+-need word lookup, enter a word and get word view.
 -noun version, article noun(ending) do the right thing.

 -users